jamf/Setup-Manager/ConfigurationProfile.md

 - `computerName`

 Any of the fields will only be shown when its key exists.
 If you were to create an empty `userEntry` dict, you get an empty user input screen with a 'Save' button - not a good user experience.

+`userID` and `email` can be somewhat confusing and depending on which Cloud directory you have configured in Jamf Pro, you may need one or the other or both.
+Because of this Setup Manager 1.1 and older would only prompt for 'User email' and set both `userID` and `email` from that value.
+To maintain compatibility with this behavior, Setup Manager will continue to set _both_ `userID` and `email` when only one of the two values is requested and entered.
+If you request both fields, both will be set individually in the recon.

 ### User Data file